Hawaii’s Fifteenth Proclamation

 - Parking is at your own risk whether be in a garage or on the street.
 Most public parking garages has a unmanned ticket station, be sure to re-pay and place your parking ticket on the front dashboard so that it is clearly visible / readable from the outside (unless otherwise posted).
 Any car parked with an expired ticket or without a ticket may be towed at your expense (usually over $200).
 Do NOT leave any valuables in the car unattended.
 We do not manage the parking lots.
 Parking management and tow company phone numbers are posted.

 - Upon check-out, please return keys as instructed.
-Unaccounted key sets will incur a $150 charge per set.
+Unaccounted key sets incur a $150 charge per set.

-Uber or Lyft– Rideshare services are available with a broad ranges of service fees ranging from $36 to $77.
+– Lastly, Rideshare services are available with a broad ranges of service fees ranging from $36 to $77.

 The office address is 2463 Kuhio Avenue, Honolulu, Hawaii 96815.
 The rates quotes are as of July 2018 and may change without notice.